 At first, the POWs cheered wildly until they realized they were facing death.
 Cichy recalled, “When the torpedo hit everybody in the hold hollered ‘Hit her again!’
 We wanted to get it over with.”

-Lt.
-Robert S. Overbeck recalled, “When the torpedoing happened, most of the Americans didn’t care a bit–they were tired and weak and sick.”
+Overbeck recalled, “When the torpedoing happened, most of the Americans didn’t care a bit–they were tired and weak and sick.”
 He also said, “The third torpedo struck squarely amidships and buckled the vessel but it didn’t break in two.”
 Overbeck also commented on the reaction of the POWs in the holds.
 “For about five seconds there was panic among us, but there were five or six chaplains who prayed fervently and quieted the men.
 By then the Nips–300 of them on deck–were scurrying about, scared as hell.
 The boilers exploded.
 I don’t think any of us got hurt in the torpedoing or the explosion.
+The Japs took the two lifeboats aboard as all 300 abandoned ship.
 Most of the prisoners were American, with a few British.
-The Japs took the two lifeboats aboard as all 300 abandoned ship.
 That was about 5:00 P.M.”
 It is believed that the submarine that fired the torpedoes was either the U.S.S.
 Snook or U.S.S.
 Shark.

-The guards took their rifles and used them as clubs to drive the POWs on deck into the holds.
-Once in the holds, the Japanese cut the rope ladders into the holds and put the hatch covers over the holds, but they did not tie the hatch covers down.
-Cichy recalled, “The Japs closed the hatches and left the ship in lifeboats.
-They must have forgot about the prisoners on deck who had been cooking.
+The guards began to beat the POWs on deck with their guns to chase them back into the holds.
+Once they had, they put the hatch covers on the hatches, but because they had been ordered to abandon ship, never tied them down.
+Cichy said, “The Japs closed the hatched and left the ship in lifeboats.
+They must have forgotten about the prisoners on deck who had been cooking.
 When the Japs were off the boat, the cooks opened the hatches and told us to come up.
-I was just under the deck, but there were a lot of guys down below.
+I was just under the deck, but there were a lot of the guys down below.
 One of them escaped by simply walking into the water from a hole in the bulkhead.
 He was Lt.
 Robert S. Overbeck, Baltimore.”
 Cichy added, “The Japs had already evacuated ship.
 They had a destroyer off the side, and they were saving their own.”

 Overbeck stated, “We broke into the ship’s stores to get food, cigarettes, and water — mainly water, we were so thirsty.
 All of us figured we were going to die anyway.
 The Japs ships, except for the destroyers, had disappeared.
 All we had were life belts which the Japanese had fortunately thrown down the hold the day before.